 In fact, you don’t even need to actually receive notifications from your device in order to experience disrupted sleep.
-Because your mind is thinking about the possibility of notifications.
-Part of you is listening for an alert or an update– expecting one at any minute– which further contributes to poor sleep.
+This is because your mind – consciously or not – is thinking about the possibility of notifications.
+Part of you is listening for an alert or an update and expecting one at any minute – which further contributes to poor sleep.

 This will fragment your sleep quality and leave you feeling more tired when you eventually wake up.

-Between the negative effects of EMF, blue light, and the distraction of information and notifications, it should not surprise you that the most common advice given to people who have trouble falling asleep, aside from staying away from caffeine, is to power off electronic gadgets and to stop using your phone before bed.
+Between the negative effects of EMF, blue light, and the distraction of information and notifications, it won’t surprise you that the most common advice given to people who have trouble falling asleep, aside from staying away from caffeine, is to power off electronic gadgets and to stop using phones before bed.

 It may be difficult to believe, but there have been multiple reports of phones exploding or setting ablaze in bed.
 (There’s a reason airlines no longer allow you to put lithium ion batteries in checked baggage.)

 One 14-year-old girl slept on top of her phone and then died when her phone exploded under her pillow, after she had fallen asleep with it charging.

 Another 13-year-old Texas teen’s cell phone caught on fire while she was sleeping, after her battery overheated.